SerTheGreat/SensorTestTask/README.md

 # SensorTestTask
-The project is a solution of the test task to write a REST service
+The project is a solution of the test task to write a highly loaded REST service

 ## The service API
 * <i>/api/save</i> - save sensor measurements data passed as a json array